Choosing the Right Franchise: A Comprehensive Guide

 Don’t Rush — Use the Cooling-Off Period Wisely

 Even after signing, new franchisees have a 14-day cooling-off period under the Code.
 If you change your mind during that window, you can terminate and recover most of your payment (less the franchisor’s reasonable expenses).
-But ideally, all major issues should be identified before signing, not after.
+Ideally, all major issues should be identified before signing, not after.

 Conclusion